 5. What would I find in your refrigerator right now?

-Protein shake, milk, juice, Pellegrino, condiments, dressings, veggies, yogurt, cheese, hummus, white wine, champagne, and beer.
+Protein shake, milk, grapefruit juice, Pellegrino, condiments, dressings, veggies, yogurt, cheese, hummus, white wine, champagne, and beer.

 6. What is the last book you read?

 "The Spark: A Mother's Story of Nurturing, Genius, and Autism" by Kristine Barnett

 7. If you could trade places with any other person for a week, famous or not famous, living or dead, real or fictional, with whom would it be?

 My paternal grandfather who passed away before I was born.
 He was the Russian translator and liaison for NASA and the Soviet Space Agency on the Apollo 11 mission and knew Buzz Aldrin and Neil Armstrong personally.